speedment/speedment-doc/pages/speedment_examples.md

             groupingBy(languages.finderBy(Film.LANGUAGE_ID))
         );
 ```
-So the classifier will take a Film and will lookup the corresponding Language when it is called.
-Upon inspection of the Map we can conclude:
+So the classifier will take a `Film` and will lookup the corresponding Language when it is called.
+Inspection of the `Map` yield the following conclusion:
 ``` text
  There are 1000 films in English
 ```